SimCoreTechnology/catalog/README.md

 * Periodicles
 * Academic Journals

-Please be creative when comming up with unique attributes for each set.
+Please be creative when coming up with unique attributes for each set.

+### Time of Interview ###

+Please be prepared to demo this project, and be able to explain your code decisions.

 ### Who do I talk to? ###